![]() |

 Turin Porta Susa: Location map

 There's been a Turin Porta Susa station since 1868, but between 2006 & 2013 a large part of the line around Turin through Porta Susa was quadrupled, lowered and covered with a roadway.
 A new 300m long 19m high glass-and-steel station was constructed, with 6 platforms hidden alongside it beneath the tree-lined boulevard Corso Inghilterra.
 Most high-speed trains to Venice, Florence, Rome & Naples call here 10 minutes after leaving Turin Porta Nuova.
 The TGVs to Paris go from here.
 The old Porta Susa station (1868 to 2009) still stands, immediately to the north of the new station on the Piazza XVIII Dicembre.
+For a plan of the station see www.gsretail.it/en/network/torino-porta-nuova.

 The station in pictures

 Turin Porta Susa station, southern end.
-The tracks & platforms are underground alongside this 300m long building, directly below the wide roadway you can see in the foreground.
-Courtesy of travellingherd.uk |
+The tracks & platforms are underground alongside this 300m long glass-and-steel building, directly below the roadway running alongside it on the left.

-Turin Porta Susa concourse.
-This photo is taken from street level, looking at the main concourse below.
-In the foreground, a short bridge leads into one of the four passageways under the street and over the tracks from which escalators descend to the platforms.
-In the background, a longer bridge leads to an exit onto the street (the Corso Inghilterra).
-Courtesy of Frédéric Pardé. |
+Turin Porta Susa concourse, looking southwest.
+The photo is taken from street level, looking at the main concourse below.
+In the background, a short bridge leads into one of the four passageways under the street and over the tracks from which escalators descend to the platforms.
+The Trenitalia ticket office is on the left.

 Turin Porta Susa platforms 1-6.
-You can see one of the four passageways which link the concourse to the platforms (it's above the tracks, with 3 small windows).
+Above the tracks, you can see 3 small windows in one of the four passageways which link the concourse to the platforms.
 Cars are driving along the Corso Inghilterra directly above these platforms.
-Courtesy of Michael Kiesling. |

 Which platform for your train?